 - Eat a heart-healthy diet, exercise, stop smoking (if you smoke), and reduce your stress level.

-- If you are taking medicines for blood pressure or diabetes, take them the way your doctor has asked you to.
+- If you are taking medicines for blood pressure or diabetes, take them the way your provider has asked you to take them.

 - There is swelling at the catheter site.